 Role-Based Access Control (RBAC) is an approach of controlling access to computer resources where the access policy is determined by the system, not the owner.
 It also ensures that only authorised users are able to perform authorised activities.
 The fine-grained security defines who or what process can use a system resource, as well as the type of access.
 Consequently, access permissions are administratively associated with roles, and users are administratively made members of appropriate roles.
 It is a modern alternative to Mandatory Access Control.

 A properly-administered RBAC system enables administrators and end-users to carry out a range of authorised operations, yet at the same time retaining flexibility.
 It offers a powerful mechanism to reduce the cost, complexity, and risk of assigning the wrong permissions to users.
 System administrators can also control access at a level of abstraction that is natural to the way that enterprises typically conduct business, and make a significant difference in the simplification of the development and maintenance of provisioning processes.

-So, let’s explore the 6 MAC/RBAC tools at hand.
-For each tool we have compiled its own portal page, a full description with an in-depth analysis of its features, screenshots, together with links to relevant resources and reviews.
+Let’s explore the 5 MAC/RBAC tools at hand.
+For each tool we have compiled its own portal page, a full description with an in-depth analysis of its features, screenshots, together with links to relevant resources.

 |Linux Security Module implementation of name-based access controls

 |Patch adding several mandatory access models to the Linux kernel